Patient Education and FAQ’s

 • The septum

-I tell my patients that they cannot blow their nose for the first week.
+I tell my patients they cannot blow their nose for the first 2 weeks.
 After a week, if you spray some saline water in your nose you can do a very gentle blow to help remove some mucus.
 After three weeks, you can start to blow a bit harder while applying the saline spray before doing so to loosen up the material.
 After a month, you can get back to normal.

 Return to the top